LevelTranic/Vine/README.md

 - Sub-regional multi-threading introduced by ShreddedPaper can better withstand a large number of dense players.
 - Builtin and the latest Kotlin dependency library.
 - Various performance optimization.
+- Support virtual threads
 - Implement secure seeds to avoid cracking.
+- Some interesting features, of course they are all turned off by default.
 - Implemented SectorFile and Linear region formats to save a lot of storage space.
 - Expanded options allow restoring more vanilla abilities.
 - And some fixes from various places.
 <br />

+## Benchmark
+I don't know

 ## Download
 ### Confirmable downloads